felixfontein/ansible-tools/README.md

 ## Licensing

-GNU General Public License v3.0 or later.
+All files except specifially noted are licensed under the GNU General Public License v3.0 or later.

 See [COPYING](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.

+The only exception is `plugins/public_suffix_list.dat`, which is subject to the terms of the Mozilla Public License, v.
+2.0.
+See [MPL](https://mozilla.org/MPL/2.0/) for the full text.